Renal Tumors Classification, Biology, and Banking Study

 - Patients with the first occurrence of the following tumors are also eligible:

 - Extrarenal nephroblastoma or extrarenal neprogenic rests

-- Malignant rhabdoid tumor occurring anywhere outside the Central Nervous System
+- Malignant rhabdoid tumor occurring anywhere outside the central nervous system

 - A complete set of recut hematoxylin and eosin (H & E) slides (including from sampled lymph nodes, if patient had upfront nephrectomy)

-- Copies of images and institutional report of CT chest for all malignant tumors
+- Copies of images and institutional report of chest CT for all malignant tumors

 - Institutional surgical report(s) and Pre-Treatment Surgical Checklist

 - All patients and/or their parents or legal guardians must sign a written informed consent